STEPHEN286/nadmo/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Authentication Flow Separation

+This project uses **two completely separate authentication flows**:

+### 1. Dashboard/Admin Authentication (`useAuth`)
+- Used ONLY for admin/staff dashboard pages and components.
+- Stores user info in cookies: `edu_user`, `accessToken`.
+- Handles admin/staff login, logout, and session management.
+- Should NOT be imported or used in any `/emergency` or public-facing pages.

+### 2. Reporter/Emergency Authentication (`useReporterAuth`)
+- Used ONLY for public/reporter emergency pages and components.
+- Stores user info in cookies: `nadmo_reporter`, `reporterAccessToken`.
+- Handles reporter signup, login, logout, and session management.
+- Should NOT be imported or used in any `/dashboard` or admin-only pages.

+### Best Practices
+- **Never mix the two hooks in the same page or component.**
+- **Redirects and session checks** should always use the correct hook for the area (dashboard vs. emergency).
+- If you need to use both flows in the same browser, use separate browser profiles or incognito windows to avoid session/cookie conflicts.
+- For advanced separation, consider using separate axios instances in each hook to avoid global `Authorization` header conflicts.

+### Why This Matters
+- Prevents accidental privilege escalation or session confusion.
+- Ensures a clear boundary between public and admin functionality.
+- Makes the codebase easier to maintain and reason about.

+**If you add new pages or features, always use the correct authentication hook for the context!**
+# nadmo